sparkleformation/sfn/README.md

 ...
 ```

-When creating StackB, if we use the `--apply-stacks` option:
+When creating StackB, if we use the `--apply-stack` option:

 ```
-$ knife cloudformation create StackB --apply-stacks StackA
+$ knife cloudformation create StackB --apply-stack StackA
 ```

 when prompted for the stack parameters, we will find the parameter